Particular/docs.particular.net/nservicebus/assembly-scanning.md

 <!-- import ScanningMixingIncludeAndExcludeV4 -->

-You can specificity a the directory to scan:
+You can specify a the directory to scan:

 <!-- import ScanningCustomDirectoryV4 -->

-And if you need to control the exact types the NServiceBus uses you can pass them in:
+And if you need to control the exact types that NServiceBus uses you can pass them in:

 <!-- import ScanningListOfTypesV4 -->